mnakib/Podman-Labs/managing-users-with-the-htpasswd-identity-provider.md

 Below are the listed steps:

 - [Creating an HTPasswd File]
-- Creating the HTPasswd Secret.
+- [Creating the HTPasswd Secret].
-- Configuring the HTPasswd Identity Provider
+- [Configuring the HTPasswd Identity Provider]

 ### Creating an HTPasswd File